 12. Cycle To Rottingdean

-We’re not sure if needing a bicycle is cheating but if you have a bike then the cycle to Rottingdean is not just free but absolutely lovely.
+We’re not sure if needed a bicycle is cheating but if you have a bike then the cycle to Rottingdean is not just free but absolutely lovely.
 It takes in the seafront of both Brighton & Hove as well as this pleasant village in the English countryside.

 It shouldn’t take more than a couple of hours there and back (though if you want to – you can make a day of it and stop off along the way but be warned, the pubs aren’t free, sadly).